benedond/safety-critical-scheduling/README.md

 | ILP-IDLE-MIN  | [`tools/src/JPDC-solvers/ILP-IDLE`](tools/src/JPDC-solvers/ILP-IDLE) |
 | ILP-IDLE-MAX  | [`tools/src/JPDC-solvers/ILP-IDLE`](tools/src/JPDC-solvers/ILP-IDLE) |

-All the experimental data can be found in `experiments` folder, including benchmarking of the kernels, data used for linear regression coefficients identification, power models evaluation, thermal evaluation of thested optimization methods, and evaluation of methods scalability.
+All the experimental data can be found in `experiments` folder, including benchmarking of the kernels, data used for linear regression coefficients identification, power models evaluation, thermal evaluation of tested optimization methods, and evaluation of methods scalability.
 The platform and kernel characteristics are further extracted in `data` folder.

 ## Available tools